-L.A.C.
-Conveyors & Automation have recently strengthened its Automation design team with Moses Bradley and Dmytro Taranets joining the company.
-With L.A.C.’s order book continuing to flourish, L.A.C. are finding that a multiple number of factors are influencing companies across a broad spectrum of industries to explore how automation might help them, including productivity gains, lack of labour resources and Brexit concerns.
+L-A-C is finding that a multiple number of factors are influencing companies across a broad spectrum of industries to explore how automation might help them, including productivity gains, lack of labour resources, and Brexit concerns.

-Moses has found that the scope and range of work at L.A.C. is both challenging him and broadening his experience helping to develop him both professionally and personally.
-One of the key points that anchor his work are the control philosophies developed by his manager Richard Woolley.
-Moses believes that these philosophies provide a great working template to make even the most complicated tasks much more manageable.
+Moses has found that the scope and range of work at L-A-C is challenging him, broadening his experience, and helping to develop him both professionally and personally.
+One of the key points that anchor his work is the control philosophies developed by his manager Richard Woolley.
+Moses believes that these philosophies provide a great working template to make even the most complicated tasks manageable.

-Within the first few weeks of joining, Moses has put together the entire electrical design for control panels, wiring, PLC’s and safety systems for a robotic grape punnet pick and place case packer including modular belt conveyors, also similar requirements for a destacker for one of the UK’s largest poultry processors with variable frequency drives and the controls for a suite of 26 conveyors for a major parcels carrier.
+Within the first few weeks of joining, Moses has put together the entire electrical design for control panels, wiring, PLC’s, and safety systems for a robotic grape punnet pick and place case packer including modular belt conveyors.
+These are similar requirements for a de-stacker for one of the UK’s largest poultry processors with variable frequency drives and the controls for a suite of 26 conveyors for a major parcels carrier.

-Looking to the future, Moses would like to learn and develop skills as a programmer of control and machine set-ups.
-Outside of work he has an active lifestyle, enjoying distance running, bouldering as well as playing music.
+Looking to the future, Moses would like to learn and develop skills as a programmer of control and machine set-ups and get enhanced automation experience, all of which will be possible with this role.
+Outside of work he has an active lifestyle, enjoying distance running, bouldering, as well as playing music.

 Dmytro Taranets brings a wealth of experience as a Control Systems Engineer having worked across a varied range of industries.

-Hailing from the Ukraine, Dmytro graduated from university with a degree in control engineering before moving into work where he developed his skills across an assortment of businesses in the Ukraine and the UK.
+Hailing from Ukraine, Dmytro graduated from university with a degree in control engineering before moving into work where he developed his skills across an assortment of businesses in Ukraine and the UK.